risingwavelabs/rfcs/rfcs/0000-user-defined-aggregate-functions.md

 The state of UDAF is managed by the compute node as a single encoded BYTEA value.

 Currently, each aggregate operator has a **result table** to store the aggregate result.
-For most of our built-in aggregate functions, they have the same output as their state, so the result table is actually being used as the state table.
+For most of our built-in aggregate functions, they have the same output as their state, so the result table is actually being used as the **intermediate state table**.
 However, for general UDAFs, their state may not be the same as their output.
 Such functions are not supported for now.

-Therefore, we propose to **transform the result table into state table**.
+Therefore, we propose to **transform the result table into intermediate state table**.
 The content of the table remains the same for existing functions.
 But for new functions whose state is different from output, only the state is stored.
 The output can be computed from the state when needed.

 For example, given the input: